 Known previously as social media entertainer and Vine celebrity, Logan Paul, just like his brother Jake, has turned to boxing career.
 Despite the controversies surrounding his YouTube channel, he managed to gather a following of over 23 million subscribers – and achieve more than 5.8 billion lifetime views.

 Preston Arsement is a 27-year-old who started a YouTube channel in 2012 and has gained over 5 billion lifetime views.
 He comes in 10th with $16 million in revenue a year from YouTube.
 Arsement’s channel focuses on pranks, challenges, and gaming content.
 Arsement is part of The Peck Mnecraft group.
 Aside from his main channel, Arsement has seven other channels, each dedicated to different games or platforms.
 Some of these include TBNRFrags, which focuses on “Call of Duty” gameplay and PrestonGamez, which focuses on “Roblox” footage.
 Like with Rhett & Link, it’s likely Preston Arsement rakes in much higher income than he has on this list when all of his income from his other channels is factored in.

 Hard work — and finding the right niche and audience — once again proves to be a great formula to success, given this interesting top-earning list of YouTube creators.
 These are your big-money-rakers, as of the beginning of 2022.SUMMARY: From children education and toy reviews to pranksters and gamers, the list of highest-paid YouTubers is surely a diverse one.
-It just goes to show that finding the right niche for your brand (including your personal one) can really pay off and bring immense success a la branding and collaboration deals.
+It just goes to show that finding the right idea for your brand (including your personal one) can really pay off and bring immense success a la branding and collaboration deals.